Psychology

 Career

-The Associate of Arts degree is designed to facilitate students’ successful transfer to four-year programs.
+The Associate in Arts DTA degree is designed to facilitate students’ successful transfer to four-year programs.
 Our psychology degree maps provide the required and recommended courses necessary for your intended transfer school.
 Psychology faculty can help you with transfer planning and course selection.

 Department/Program URL: